JohN100x1/IsekaiLocalizer/README.md

 5. Run `main.py` using `python main.py` in your terminal.

 ## TODO
+- Address incomplete translations
 - Address Bad translations
 - Address Bad prompt for ChatGPT
-- Address Invalid response or when ChatGPT asks clarification questions
+- Address Invalid response or when ChatGPT asks clarification questions.
-- Address Timeout from API after `max_retries=3`
 - Address 1000 character limitation for ora.sh endpoint (use different endpoint?)
 - Add option to replace the same `LocalizationPack.json`.
   - Add `Override` and `fill missing` options for localized string entries.